lanl/benchmarks/doc/sphinx/2_amg/amg.rst

    :align: center
    :widths: 10, 10, 10
    :header-rows: 1

+   AMG2023 Strong Scaling for Problem 1 (27-pt, AMG-GMRES) on a grid of size 160 x 160 x 160

 .. figure:: cpu1_160.png
    :align: center
    :scale: 50%
    :alt: AMG2023 Strong Scaling for Problem 1 (27-pt, AMG-GMRES) on a grid of size 160 x 160 x 160

+   AMG2023 Strong Scaling for Problem 1 (27-pt, AMG-GMRES) on a grid of size 160 x 160 x 160

 Strong scaling results of AMG2023 for problem 1 on a grid size of 200 x 200 x 200 are provided in the following table and figure.